 Racial discrimination in the workplace is illegal.
-But you would be surprised to know that it is practiced in number of organizations.
+But you would be surprised to know that it is practiced in several organizations.

 Various crimes related to racial discrimination take place at the work, such as harassment, assault, criminal damage, distress, and more.